JackSzwergold/Preworn-Main/markdown/index.md

 I work primarily on the Ubuntu & Mac OS X platforms but have deep experience with many different flavors of Unix spanning back to the early 1990s.
 So I can jump onto the console, maneuver around the terminal and get the job done regardless of OS.

+### Support

+If you like any of the work I have done, will do, or am doing—or you just owe me money—please consider [tossing me a donation of some kind via PayPal][12].
+Or if you can’t donate money—but you plan on buying stuff on Amazon—just [click this Amazon affiliate link][13] so I can get something out of that transaction.

 ### Contact

 **Email** • me [at] preworn [dot] com